 We allowed 1-2 hours here but it was very windy and started snowing so only stayed for around an hour.

-Heading back to Reykjavik ,we thought the self drive Golden circle tour was great and easy to follow.
+Heading back to Reykjavik, we thought the self drive Golden circle tour was great and easy to follow.
 We covered a lot of miles through the day, the most getting to the first stop and back from the last, made easier by this route being in a circle.
-We did see a few crashes along the way.
-We had lots of advice before setting off about the dos and don’ts of the roads in Iceland, follow all advice.
+There was quite a few crashes along the way.
+I’d read lots of advice before setting off about the dos and don’ts of the roads in Iceland, follow all advice.
 The weather was seriously bipolar as we saw every season in a day, although we are used to it being from Manchester.

 Back in Reykjavik we went to Reykjavik fish for tea.
 It’s considered a cheap eat on trip advisor.
 The reviews were really good.
 Fish and chips were 1800 each, plus a drink each it was £38.
 Not a bad price tag for Reykjavik.
 We did stop for a drink in Rekjavik before heading back to our hotel we were worn out from the days travels.